Vancouver Hidden Gems is a series that will highlight some of my favourite Vancouver spots for food, drinks, entertainment and more.

 The view at the top is absolutely stunning.
 I have done St. Mark’s Summit and would argue the view is very comparable if not better because of the large viewing platform.
 It truly takes your breath away.
 I love nature for that.
 You can be having a horrible day and seeing a view like this really puts your problems into perspective.
 A problem you are facing may seem huge and insurmountable, but in relation to the universe it is really nothing.
 I find it very humbling.

 I highly recommend trying this hike if you have not already.
-You don’t need to be in tip top shape or commit a whole day to the endeavour ( even though the view would say otherwise).
+You don’t need to be in tip top shape or commit a whole day to the endeavour.
+It can also be a great option after work if you bring a headlamp and proper gear.
 If you decide to try the hike, here are some directions to help you find the trail in the snow:

 - After parking, walk past the ski chalet and turn right.
 You will past a sign post with a map and trail information.
 Continue walking up towards the green chairlift.
 There is a little wood cabin beside it.
 When you are in line with the base of the chairlift, turn left.
 There is also a light post right here.